 The Corporation has subleased portions of its facilities under non-cancelable operating leases through fiscal year 2026.
-Rental income relating to these leases totaled \$610,967 for the year ended June 30, 2023, and is reflected as rental income in the accompanying statement of activities and changes in net assets.
-Rental income is recorded on a straight-line basis, accordingly, at June 30, 2023, the Corporation has a lease receivable due of \$203,967.
+Rental income relating to these leases totaled \$1,284,975 and \$610,967 for the years ended June 30, 2024 and 2023, respectively, and is reflected as rental income in the accompanying statements of activities and changes in net assets.
+Rental income is recorded on a straight-line basis.
+At June 30, 2024 and 2023, the Corporation has a lease receivable due of \$144,942 and \$203,967, respectively.

-Total future minimum rentals by fiscal year to be received under the non-cancelable sublease are as follows as of June 30:
+Total future minimum rental income by fiscal year to be received under the non-cancelable sublease are as follows as of June 30: